cosmos/sdk-tutorials/tutorials/1-tech-terms/index.md

 </HighlightBox>

-### RPC and Cosmos
+### RPC and Interchain

-In Cosmos, RPCs are used by the command-line interface (CLI) among other things to access chains.
+In the Interchain Stack, RPCs are used by the command-line interface (CLI) among other things to access chains.
 A node exposes several endpoints - gRPC, REST, and CometBFT endpoint.

 Exposed by CometBFT, the CometBFT RPC endpoint is an HTTP1.1 server.
 The default port is `26657`.
-The gRPC server default port is `9090`, and the REST server default port is `1317`.
+The gRPC server's default port is `9090`, and the REST server's default port is `1317`.
 The CometBFT RPC is independent of the Cosmos SDK and can be configured.
 It uses HTTP `POST` and JSON-RPC 2.0 for data encoding.

 <HighlightBox type="tip">